SaturnX-Dev/Beat-Scrobble/README.md

 - **Track Critiques**: AI commentary on individual songs derived from metadata and audio features.
 - **Profile Critique**: Deep analysis of your listening personality based on your history.
 - **Deep Context Awareness (New!)**:
-  - **Technical Metadata**: The AI knows the BPM, Key, Mode, Energy, Valence, and Danceability.

   - **User Obsessions**: It knows how many times you've played a track (Total vs This Week).
   - **Temporal Context**: It knows the Time of Day and Day of Week (e.g., critiquing you for listening to Sadcore at 8 AM).
 - **Privacy Fences (🛡️ New!)**: